valeriy-bashtovoy/motivate-clock-desktop/README.md

 # Motivate Clock

-Motivate Clock is incredibly simple and absolutely free time tracking assistant for anyone whose work involves working with computer.
+Motivate Clock is an incredibly simple and absolutely free time tracking assistant for anyone working with a computer.

 It is based on [Adobe AIR](https://get.adobe.com/air) and is written in ActionScript3.
 Currently app is translated to [EN, RU and UK languages](static/text.xml).